Firebrand editor Gauri Lankesh shot dead at her residence in Bengaluru

 Gauri Lankesh once said that she wanted to be a doctor.
 When that didn’t happen, she took to journalism.
-She started her career in the English press, working with reputed publications like the Times of India, Sunday and India Today, before her foray into electronic media with Eenaadu TV.
+She started her career in the English press, working with reputed publications like the India Today, before her foray into electronic media with Eenaadu TV.

 Her siblings Indrajit and Kavitha forayed into cinema.
 On January 24, 2000, P. Lankesh wrote his column for that week’s Lankesh Patrike and put the edition to bed.
 The next morning, he was dead.
 It was sudden and unexpected.
 He was no more but he left behind what was a respected and revered brand in journalism.

 The siblings went to Mani, publisher of Dina Sudar, who was also publishing Lankesh Patrike and told him that they wanted to close their father’s tabloid.
 Gauri felt that her father did not groom his children to take over the tabloid.
 She did not think they were its “natural” heirs.
 To those close to her, she said “We can’t fit into his shoes.”

 Mani is said to have chided them.
 He told them that they should give the tabloid a fighting chance.